Nomankhan65/EasyShop-FYP-/README.md

 - admin can view all user and add new user based on role,
 - admin can view all sales,
 - admin can view and manage all orders,
-- admin can manage profile,
+- admin can manage profile'
 - admin can view all FAQ,s and write repley,
  ![admin-screens](https://github.com/Nomankhan65/EasyShop_Final-Year-Project/assets/139708603/302507d8-6955-43e1-a1a6-b3ff3c3ffe25)